-As plastic reconstructive and aesthetic surgeons we are often asked to perform reconstructions on a variety of different problems.
+As plastic reconstructive and aesthetic surgeons, we are often asked to perform skin reconstruction on a variety of different problems.
 Some of these may be following cancer/tumour surgery, some following trauma and some following complications of previous surgery.

-Reconstructive techniques vary and in plastic surgery the most basic reconstructive option is direct closure +/- undermining of the skin.
+Reconstructive techniques vary and in plastic surgery, the most basic reconstructive option is direct closure and/ or undermining of the skin.
 If the area to be closed is too large one can consider the use of local flaps or skin grafts.
 Very occasionally one can leave the wound to heal by secondary intention.

-In this section there is a wide variety of procedures that have helped patients.
+In this section, there is a wide variety of procedures that have helped patients.
 No one patient has been treated in a similar way and every procedure is designed to give patients the optimal result.
 To find out more about skin reconstruction and reconstructive surgery, look at Gary Ross’s case studies.